ionic-team/vscode-ionic/roadmap.md

 # ToDo

+- Certificate setup for Windows (for Live Reload with HTTPS)
+- Handle scenario where openssl is not installed
+- Add document on Live Reload with https
 - (feat) Build to ipa/apk/aab option - select options for keystore/password etc. Call it Prepare
 - (feat) Support flavors and schemes using the CLI
 - Detect plugins/platforms folders in a capacitor project and recommend removal